How Are F1 Cars Shipped Between Countries?

 Each of these parts is kept in its own foam box, which has been custom-made to accommodate it.
 During transport, the car’s chassis is generally protected with a custom-built protective layer.
 The separate boxes are then placed into an aeroplane or into a shipping container, where they are lashed down and secured to guarantee total security throughout transportation.

-F1 cars are transported via air, land, or cargo ships.
+F1 cars are transported via air, land, or cargo ships

 Because most F1 events are located in Europe and can be reached by simply driving from one nation to another, F1 vehicles are mainly carried in specialized trucks.
-But, air transport is occasionally utilized for rush shipments, and ocean transit is also used for F1 vehicles on occasion.
+But, air transport is utilized for rush shipments, and ocean transit is also used for F1 vehicles on occasion.

 Transportation via road (trucking)